ldap - LDAP as a naming repository

 A sample nsswitch.conf(5) file called nsswitch.ldap is provided in the /etc directory.
 This is copied to /etc/nsswitch.conf by the ldapclient(8) utility.
 This file uses LDAP as a repository for the different databases in the nsswitch.conf file.

-The following is a list of the user commands related to LDAP:
+The following list consists of the user commands related to LDAP:

-Prepares a SunOne Directory Server to be ready to support Solaris LDAP clients.
+Prepares a DSEE server to be ready to support Solaris LDAP clients.

 Creates LDAP entries from corresponding /etc files.